yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }
 ```

-Note that we have lost the ability to configure leaf heaviness with LEAF_TRIANGLE_COUNT, but you can
+Note that right now we can not configure leaf heaviness with LEAF_TRIANGLE_COUNT, so let's restore
-imagine a modification where the BVH_Index pointing into inner_nodes has a 2:31:31 structure,
+that by modifying the BVH_Index pointing into leaf_nodes to have a 2:31:31 (tag:start:end)
-allowing us to index a span of leaf nodes.
-Now, as long as our LEAF_TRIANGLE_COUNT is a multiple of
+structure, allowing us to index a span of leaf nodes.
+Now, as long as our LEAF_TRIANGLE_COUNT is a
-8, we can once again say how deep or heavy the tree is.
+multiple of 8, we can once again say how deep or heavy the tree is [hypertuning].

+[hypertuning]: Why is this important?
+This is a hyperparameter you can tune.
+For our final version
+of the code it ended up being 8, but the reason was consistency of results between the SIMD
+implementations.
+The AVX backend actually benefitted speed-wise from having 16 triangles in a leaf
+(and you can imagine AVX-512 benefiting even more), but we wanted our BVH to have the same shape
+across implementations, so this number ended up being a compromise between SSE/NEON and AVX.
+The
+consistency argument is maybe not all that strong, it depends on how much you want to radiate the
+impression deterministic software.
+If you do want to have the same results, the tree must looks the
+same, otherwise ordering of leaf nodes and triangles within can cause a ray to reflect elsewhere
+(and so can not being consistent about FMA usage, but now I am really digressing).

 ```
 BVH_Index :: struct {
     // 2 bits of tag to select the array.
     // If indexing into inner nodes, 62 bits of index.
-    // If indexing into leaf nodes, 2*31 bits of index (start and end indices, end is end-exclusive)
+    // If indexing into leaf nodes, 31 bits of start index and 31 bits of end (exclusive) index.
     value: u64;

     TAG_NIL:   u64 : 0; // There is nothing behind indices tagged with NIL.